Countly/countly-sdk-unity/README.md

 ##Installing Unity SDK

+You need Unity3D 4.0.
+It won't work on Unity3D 3.5 and below without modification.

 1. Add Countly prefab to your scene.
 2. Click Countly game object on Hierarchy.
 3. Set following variables from inspector in Countly script: